Table of Contents

 Easy, right?
 You can always make more dishes, but these four components are all you need.
 If you include a main dish, a starch, a veggie, and a dessert, you've got a complete meal for dinner guests.

-Let’s take a look at each component and then I’ll share with you several sample menus (with links to my favorite recipes!).
+Let's take a look at each component and then I'll share with you several easy dinner party menu ideas (with links to my favorite recipes!).

 If each dish in a meal were an actor in a movie, the main dish would be the leading actor.
 You want it to be the star of the show, a solid recipe that you know well.
 Now is not the time to try out a new recipe (ask me how I know).
 Or to make something super complicated, unless cooking is something that you truly enjoy.
 Your main dish sets the stage for the rest of the meal, so once you've decided what to make, the rest of the dishes will fall into place.